nesnes/teleplot/README.md

 # Teleplot

-A ridiculously simple tool to plot telemetry data from a running program.
+A ridiculously simple tool to plot telemetry data from a running program and trigger function calls.

 ![](images/preview.jpg)